Bangkok Post June 4, 2005

 Mr Phisut dismissed the allegations, saying he obtained the 204-rai plots legally. ”I bought the first plots of land and ran the farm over a decade ago.
 The business grew fast, so I bought more farmland from the villagers, who had the Sor Kor 1 papers, which were later upgraded to title deeds,” he said. ”The land used to be abandoned paddy field, which is not protected under any law,” he said, denying mangroves had ever existed in the area. ”If I’ve done anything wrong, why did the government let me run the farm for over a decade?” he asked.
 Mr Phisut also denied discharging wastewater, saying the farm had its own wastewater treatment plant.

-Rare to see a paddy filed in an area so close to mangroves as rice paddies require fresh water, not the brackish water mangroves need to live, thrive and survive.
-Also rare to see Forestry Dept. officials mistake a mangrove area for an abandoned paddy field, as they look quite dissimilar.
-But the shrimp farm is still there and I’m sure if there were any improprieties the powers that be would have shut it down. ;-)
+It’s rare to see a paddy field in an area so close to mangroves as rice paddies require fresh water, not the brackish water mangroves need to live, thrive and survive.
+Also strange to see Forestry Dept. officials mistake a mangrove area for an abandoned paddy field.